Skip to main content

 8 mentions Positive Neutral Negative

 The music in the game is described as subtle and atmospheric, effectively complementing the innovative puzzle design.
-However, some users find the overall soundtrack lacking, with only a few redeeming tracks and minimal ambient music throughout the gameplay.
+However, some users find the overall soundtrack to be lacking, with only a few redeeming tracks and minimal ambient music throughout the gameplay.
 Additionally, there are concerns about the volume levels at the game's start.

 • “To be fair, that is indeed an innovative concept and works rather well most of the time; some puzzles are cleverly designed and the subtle use of the soundtrack fits the atmosphere perfectly.”